janis-commerce/api-test/README.md

 - **description** *string*
 The text that will be added in the `it()` function.
 This fields is required.

+- **only** *boolean*
+If it's set to true, only this rule will be executed.
+Useful to debug when a test fails.

 - **session** *object || boolean*
 An object with the API session, or `true` to set a default session.
 If it's falsy, it won't inject the session.
 For session details see [@janiscommerce/api-session](https://www.npmjs.com/package/@janiscommerce/api-session)